nullmight/Tab-for-CSF214-Tuts/README.md

     ```
     The first line contains the trigger/shortcut, I used `Shift + Tab`, you can use anything you like but make sure it doesn't block any other important functionality.
 Refer to AutoHotkey help to find what characters are used to reference different keys.

+4. Save the script, close the editing window and run it.

 AutoHotkey is much more powerful, so I'd highly recommend learning more about it.

 ### Story Time XD